GetStream/stream-chat-android/docusaurus/docs/Android/02-client/06-guides/01-push-notifications.md

 ![notifications step 5](../../assets/notifications_firebase_setup_step_5.jpeg)

 :::note
-Remember to add _google-services.json_ file to your project source directory.
-For more information take a look at [Firebase setup tutorial](https://firebase.google.com/docs/android/setup).
+Remember to add the `google-services.json` file to your project source directory.
+For more information take a look at the [Firebase setup tutorial](https://firebase.google.com/docs/android/setup).
 :::